ErhanCetin/k8s-smooth-transition/README.md

 ---
  ![fe-page-narrow](https://user-images.githubusercontent.com/10308201/99090312-bd0a6d80-25ce-11eb-9c95-a18f8f6093d2.png)"
 ---
 - This project's been created to be used in k8s articles, microservices as well in the feature, to give details to readers.
-I wanna a reader to make some practices with my articles.
+I want to a reader to make some practices with my articles.
 You can easily apply the YAML file after doing prerequisites following the below section to check the project quickly.
 Basically, there are a couple of services that aim to fetch tech news from [newsapi] to show in the web app.
 Please check the components section to get insight into the project.
 - If you’re using this sample application, please ★Star this repository to show your interest!

 ## Service Architecture